How do I book?

 Is there a Risk Assessment?

 Risk assessment is the responsibility of the group leader which means we are unable to provide this for you.
-However for each venue we have a downloadable Hazard Identification Sheet, which, along with your preliminary visit, will help you write your risk assessment.
-For further help please contact the venue Learning Team directly.
+However for each venue and school workshop we have a Hazard Identification Sheet, which, along with your preliminary visit, will help you write your risk assessment.
+For further help, please contact the venue Learning Team directly.

-Tyne & Wear Archives & Museums actively try to make our venues as safe as possible and any specific hazards will be identified on the Hazard Identification sheets.
 Members of staff are always onsite to ensure, as far as possible the safety of visitors.
-However, ultimately your pupils are your responsibility; never leave them unsupervised.
+However, ultimately your pupils are your responsibility, never leave them unsupervised.

 Please ensure that your pupils are suitably dressed and are wearing appropriate footwear for the weather and the activities they are participating in.